eriky/ESClient/README.rst

 Dependencies
 ============
-ESClient uses the excellent *requests* library.
+* ESClient uses the excellent *requests* library.
 * The unit tests only work on Python 2.7
+* The code is tested mostly on Python 2.7 too..

 Changelog
 =========